0xMYsteRy/truthseeker/README.md

 Crystals, plants, and human beings are music that has taken on visible form.  <br>

 ## Muladhara Chakra (Root chakra)
-Before ascending, you must grounding.
+Before ascending, you must grounding.  <br>
 Your mind, body, and spirit are interconnected. <br>
 Work on the root chakra 1st before working on other chakra.  <br>
 When the Muladhara Chakra is blocked and imbalanced, it can cause mental stress which is visible through one’s physicality.  <br>